-Sprint Triathlon Training: 10 Tempo Bike Sessions
+Sprint Triathlon Training: 10 Zone 3 / Tempo Bike Workouts

 Zone 3 bike training, also known as tempo riding, sits at 76–90% of FTP, 80–87% of max heart rate and an RPE of 5–6.
 It feels steady but challenging, the kind of effort you can hold with focus but not comfort.
 This zone builds aerobic power, muscular endurance and pacing control.
 All key for sprint triathletes looking to ride strong without burning out.
 Use it wisely to simulate race intensity and sharpen your ability.